Who was the central Ohio high school Student of the Week? Your votes decide

 Participating high school principals, teachers and guidance counselors nominated students they say have shown outstanding academic and school achievement and community service.

-Last week's winner: Licking Heights' Sakariye Abdullahi named Dispatch Student of the Week
+Last week's winner: London's Alex Homan named Dispatch Student of the Week

 We will announce the winner and runner-up on Friday.